Brian Roberson

-Brian Roberson is a former record-setting receiver for Fresno State University and the XFL's San Francisco Demons.
+Brian D. Roberson is an American former record-setting wide receiver for Fresno State University and the XFL's San Francisco Demons.

-Sylmar High
+Early life

-Roberson was a standout receiver/defensive back for the Spartans during the 1990-91 seasons.
+Roberson was a standout receiver/defensive back for the Sylmar High School Spartans during the 1990-91 seasons.
 As a Junior in 1990, Roberson caught 16 passes for 222 yards and 2 touchdowns, while also returning an interception for a touchdown.
 Roberson was named 1st team All-Valley Pac-8 conference as a junior.

 As a senior in 1991, Roberson recorded 28 receptions for 464 yards and 5 touchdowns.
 His total of 15 touchdowns included a record-setting performance against Van Nuys, as he scored touchdowns four different ways: 29-yard reception, 30-yard run, 82-yard punt return, and a 98-yard interception return.

 Roberson was named All-City 1st team, Valley Pac-8 conference 1st team, and was selected to play in the Daily News and 1st Annual Glendale vs. Burbank All-Star game.
 Roberson took official recruiting visits to Colorado State, Washington State, and Fresno State.

-Fresno State Bulldogs
+College career

-As a redshirt freshman in 1993, Roberson caught 5 passes for 50 yards, including a touchdown reception from Trent Dilfer.
+As a redshirt freshman at Fresno State in 1993, Roberson caught 5 passes for 50 yards, including a touchdown reception from Trent Dilfer.
 1994 set the stage for what would turn out to be one of the most prolific receiving careers in Fresno State history.
 As a sophomore Roberson began to attract significant attention, catching 50 passes for 900 yards and 4 touchdowns, while earning All-WAC 2nd team honors.
 As a junior in 1995, Roberson was selected to the WAC 1st team, as he caught 55 balls for 758 yards and 5 touchdowns.

 In 1996 Roberson elevated his game to another level with the departure of Charlie Jones to the NFL.
 A Pre-season All-American, he caught a Fresno State record 78 passes for 1,248 yards and 5 touchdowns.

-New York Giants (NFL) (1997)
+Professional career

 Roberson signed a free-agent contract with the New York Giants in April 1997.
 An injury cut short his attempt to become the team's primary punt returner.

-Fargo Freeze (IFL) (2000)

-Playing for the Fargo Freeze in North Dakota, Roberson was the team's leading receiver in 2000.
+Playing for the Fargo Freeze of the Indoor Football League, Roberson was the team's leading receiver in 2000.

-San Francisco Demons (XFL) (2001)

-Roberson helped guide San Francisco to the title game, catching 36 passes for 395 yards and 2 touchdowns.
+Roberson helped guide the San Francisco Demons to the 2001 XFL title game, catching 36 passes for 395 yards and 2 touchdowns.
 In his XFL debut he caught an XFL record 12 passes for 127 yards.

-Saskatchewan Roughriders (CFL) (2002)

-After the XFL folded, Roberson joined the Saskatchewan Roughriders, hauling in 11 balls for 163 yards and a touchdown.
+After the XFL folded, Roberson joined the Saskatchewan Roughriders of the Canadian Football League, hauling in 11 balls for 163 yards and a touchdown during the 2002 season.
+He caught six passes for 50 yards in 2003 before being released on July 18, 2003.